-The first year of the course consists of two main topics which are divided into three subtopics and the study of either a film or a literary text.
+The first year of the course consists of two main topics which are divided into three sub-topics and the study of either a film or a literary text.
 All topics are relevant to young people as well as building on students' previous knowledge from GCSE.

-Year Aspects of Modern & Traditional
+Year Aspects of Hispanic Society Modern &amp; Traditional Values

-Hispanic Society Values

 12 Cyberspace

-1 - Equal Rights
+12 Equal Rights

 Artistic Culture Modern Day Idols

 Spanish Regional Identity

 Cultural Heritage

 Literary Text or Possibly

 Film Film - Ocho Apellidos

 Vascos